waktaplay/node-srt/README.md

 ### Compiling

-Compiles JSON from the above format back into a WebVTT string.
+Compiles JSON from the above format back into a Subrip string.
 If a `meta` key is in the input, it will be compiled as well.
 The `meta` value must be an object and each key and value must be a string.

 If the object is missing any attributes, the compiler will throw a `CompilerError` exception.
 So